antistatique/capdrupal/README.markdown

 ## Configuration

 It's highly recommended to use Git in your project, but you can also use Subversion or your favorite versionning software.
-This tutorial his made for multistage deployment, but you can easily just for one target.
+This tutorial his made for multistage deployment, but you can easily use it just for one target.

 First, go to your project directory and launch Capistrano.